Melania Trump masters the moment

 Following a less formal dinner with the Macrons at Mount Vernon on Monday evening, the first lady hopped off the Marine One helicopter and did one final late-night run-through, personally inspecting each detail, including the white lilac centerpieces, the dripless candles and the entry to the evening, a grand hallway decked out in soft light and pink florals.

-While reports have indicated that no Democrats from Congress were invited to the affair, the first lady is making a subtle nod to bipartisanship: Guests will dine on Bill Clinton and George W. Bush presidential china settings.
+While reports have indicated that no Democrats from Congress were invited to the affair, the first lady made a subtle nod to bipartisanship: Guests will dine on Bill Clinton and George W. Bush presidential china settings.

-Entertainment for the evening will be provided by the Washington National Opera.
+Entertainment for the evening was provided by the Washington National Opera.

-Le musée
+La musée

 Following the morning arrival ceremony and "review of the troops," Melania Trump hosted Brigitte Macron on a outing at the nearby National Gallery of Art.